d-bl/MAE-gf/docs/snowflakes.md

 ![half little snowflake][p-half-snowflake]

 If the stitches indicated in white in the picture on the right are omitted, we get a half little snowflake.
 This can be used in several configurations.
+The pricking of the first example is equivalent to no 47 from _Moderne Torchonspitze_, where it is presented rose-ground style.
 <p style="clear: both"></p>

 [![half little snowflake 1][p-sn-half-1]][t-sn-half-1]